Meriem1551/printf/README.md

 <p>Handle the precision for non-custom conversion specifiers. </p>

 <h4>11.
 It's depressing when you're still around and your albums are out of print</h4>
-Handle the 0 flag character for non-custom conversion specifiers.
+<p>Handle the 0 flag character for non-custom conversion specifiers.</p>

 <h4>12.
 Every time that I wanted to give up, if I saw an interesting textile, print what
  ever, suddenly I would see a collection  </h4>